-Commander Sam Arroyo oversees the Investigations Unit.
-He can be reached at 805-339-4441 or [email protected]
+Commander Rick Murray oversees the Investigations Unit.
+He can be reached at 805-339-4343 or email@example.com

 Crime Analysis The main function of the Department's civilian Crime Analyst is to convert data into useful information and get that information to the people who can best use it.
 Crime Analysis provides support for a number of department functions, including patrol deployment, special and tactical operations, investigations, crime prevention, and administration.

 Major Crimes The Major Crimes Unit (Detectives) is responsible for investigating major crimes, felonies, and gang crime committed in the City of Ventura.
 The Unit is divided into three sections - Crimes Against Persons, Family Violence, and Gang Crimes.

 Major Crimes Contact: Sergeant Bill Dolan, 805-339-4444 or firstname.lastname@example.org

 Crimes Against Persons Unit This unit is also known as the Violent Crime Unit.
 These Detectives are responsible for investigating homicide, robbery, assault, missing persons, and arson.

 Family Violence Unit This unit investigates domestic violence, child neglect and abuse, sexual assault, embezzlement, and elder abuse.